juji-io/editscript/README.md

 The implementation is optimized for speed.
 Currently the algorithm spent most of its running time calculating the cost of next steps, perhaps due to the use of a very generic heuristic.
 A more specialized heuristic for our case should reduce the number of steps considered.
+For special cases of vectors and lists consisting of values or empty collections only, we also use the quick algorithm inside.

 Although much slower than the non-optimizing quick algorithm below, the algorithm is practical for common Clojure data that include lots of maps.
 Maps and sets do not incur the penalty of a large search space in the cases of vectors and lists.
-For a [drawing data set](https://github.com/justsml/json-diff-performance), the diffing time of the algorithm is in the range of 2ms to 5ms on a 2014 2.8 GHz Core i5 16GB MacBook Pro.
+For a [drawing data set](https://github.com/justsml/json-diff-performance), the diffing time of the algorithm is in the range of 2ms to 4ms on a 2014 2.8 GHz Core i5 16GB MacBook Pro.

 ### Quick diffing